brunodea/gebemula/README.md

 ## TODO

-* `match` on byte for decoding;
-    - sub-match if byte is a prefix.
-* use stream of bytes;
-    - read bytes on demand.
-* z80 instructions in octal?
-* factor instructions taking advatnage of how they're organized like in the table: https://clrhome.org/table/
+* factor instructions taking advantage of how they're organized like in the table: https://clrhome.org/table/
     - pay attention to patterns in terms of what register is being used;
     - use such pattern in the `match` (same stuff going to the same code/match arm).